talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     BigDecimal campaignId = new BigDecimal(); // BigDecimal | Filter results by campaign.
     String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
     String value = "value_example"; // String | Filter results performing case-insensitive matching against the coupon code.
 Both the code and the query are folded to remove all non-alpha-numeric characters.
     OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
     OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon creation timestamp.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
     String valid = "valid_example"; // String | Either \"expired\", \"validNow\", or \"validFuture\".
 The first option matches coupons in which the expiration date is set and in the past.
 The second matches coupons in which start date is null or in the past and expiration date is null or in the future, the third matches coupons in which start date is set and in the future.
     String usable = "usable_example"; // String | Either \"true\" or \"false\".
 If \"true\", only coupons where `usageCounter < usageLimit` will be returned, \"false\" will return only coupons where `usageCounter >= usageLimit`.
     Integer referralId = 56; // Integer | Filter the results by matching them with the ID of a referral.
 This filter shows the coupons created by redeeming a referral code.
-    String recipientIntegrationId = "recipientIntegrationId_example"; // String | Filter results by match with a profile id specified in the coupon's RecipientIntegrationId field
+    String recipientIntegrationId = "recipientIntegrationId_example"; // String | Filter results by match with a profile id specified in the coupon's RecipientIntegrationId field.
     String batchId = "batchId_example"; // String | Filter results by batches of coupons
-    Boolean exactMatch = false; // Boolean | Filter results to an exact case-insensitive matching against the coupon code String dateFormat = "dateFormat_example"; // String | Determines the format of dates in the export document.
+    Boolean exactMatch = false; // Boolean | Filter results to an exact case-insensitive matching against the coupon code.
+    String dateFormat = "dateFormat_example"; // String | Determines the format of dates in the export document.
-    String campaignState = "campaignState_example"; // String | Filter results by the state of the campaign.  - `enabled`: Campaigns that are scheduled, running (activated), or expired. - `running`: Campaigns that are running (activated). - `disabled`: Campaigns that are disabled. - `expired`: Campaigns that are expired. - `archived`: Campaigns that are archived. - `draft`: Campaigns that are drafts. try {
+    String campaignState = "campaignState_example"; // String | Filter results by the state of the campaign.  - `enabled`: Campaigns that are scheduled, running (activated), or expired. - `running`: Campaigns that are running (activated). - `disabled`: Campaigns that are disabled. - `expired`: Campaigns that are expired. - `archived`: Campaigns that are archived. - `draft`: Campaigns that are drafts.
+    Boolean valuesOnly = false; // Boolean | Filter results to only return the coupon codes (`value` column) without the associated coupon data. try {
-      String result = apiInstance.exportCoupons(applicationId, campaignId, sort, value, createdBefore, createdAfter, valid, usable, referralId, recipientIntegrationId, batchId, exactMatch, dateFormat, campaignState);
+      String result = apiInstance.exportCoupons(applicationId, campaignId, sort, value, createdBefore, createdAfter, valid, usable, referralId, recipientIntegrationId, batchId, exactMatch, dateFormat, campaignState, valuesOnly);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ManagementApi#exportCoupons");